 1995: Joe Mullen becomes the second NHL player to appear in 300 NHL games with three different teams when he plays (and scores a goal) for the Penguins in a 6-3 loss at the Buffalo Sabres.
 Mullen goes on to play 379 games with Pittsburgh after playing in 301 with the St. Louis Blues and 345 with the Calgary Flames.
 He matches the record set by Bill Gadsby, who plays in 300 games with the Chicago Blackhawks, New York Rangers and Detroit Red Wings from 1946-66.

-2000: The Blues become the second team in NHL history to win 10 straight games on the road when they defeat the Atlanta Thrashers 5-2 at Philips Arena.
+2000: The Blues become the second team in NHL history to win 10 consecutive road games when they defeat the Atlanta Thrashers 5-2 at Philips Arena.
 Pavol Demitra scores his 100th NHL goal to help the Blues tie the mark set by the Sabres in 1983-84.

 On the same night, Mark Messier of the Vancouver Canucks scores a goal in a 3-1 victory against the visiting Mighty Ducks of Anaheim to become the fourth player in NHL history with 1,700 points.